 We charge a nominal fee for the following:

-By law, we cannot disclose any medical information to another person, unless we have written consent signed by the patient.
-This includes spouses and parents if the student is over the age of 18.
+By law, Student Health cannot disclose any medical information to another person without written consent signed by the patient -- this includes spouses and parents if the student is over the age of 18.

-If you want us to provide information to a parent, spouse, or your doctor back home, please let us know and we will be happy to do so.
+If you want us to provide information to a parent, spouse, or your health care provider back home, please let us know and we will be happy to do so.

 If you were to incur a charge and choose to put it on Joe’SS, it will be posted as “student health charge”.
 It will not specify what the charge is for.

-If your child is 18 or older, he or she is a legal adult, and his or her privacy is protected confidentiality laws.
+If your child is 18 or older, they are a legal adult; therefore, their privacy is protected by confidentiality laws.
 Legally, we cannot even disclose whether or not the student has been seen at Student Health.